cosmos/ibc-rs/docs/architecture/adr-008-restructure-ibc-crate.md

 ```

 This way, the main crate of each IBC module contains all the necessary APIs and
-implementation to integrate with host chains, along with re-exporting the
+implementations to integrate with host chains, along with re-exporting the
 sub-library types.
 This allows projects to selectively import types (e.g.
 `ibc-core-client-types`), often required by off-chain users such as relayers.
 Or
 to pick the library containing the entire implementation of that particular
 module (e.g. `ibc-core-client`), typically more convenient for host chains or
-smart contract developers to integrate with their end.
+smart contract developers to integrate with on their end.

-By this restructuring, the **directory tree** of the repo would look like as
+Once the restructuring is complete, the **directory tree** of the repo would look as follows:
-follow:

 ```markdown
 ibc